confluentinc/librdkafka/INTRODUCTION.md

   * `batch.num.messages` - the maximum number of messages to wait for to accumulate in the local queue before sending off a message set.
-  * `queue.buffering.max.ms` - how long to wait for batch.num.messages to
+  * `linger.ms` - how long to wait for batch.num.messages to
 	  fill up in the local queue.
 A lower value improves latency at the cost of lower throughput and higher per-message overhead.
           A higher value improves throughput at the expense of latency.